rohitkjohnedu/my_yade/doc/sphinx/FoamCoupling.rst

 .. math:: \frac{\partial \epsilon}{\partial t} + \nabla \cdot (\epsilon \vec{U}) = 0

-where $\epsilon$ is the fluid volume fraction$
+where $\epsilon$ is the fluid volume fraction

 Usage
 =====
-The example in examples/openfoam/scriptYade.py demonstrates the coupling.
+The example in :ysrc:`examples/openfoam/scriptYade.py` demonstrates the coupling.
 A symbolic link to Yade is created and it is imported in the script.
 The MPI environment is initialized by the initMPI() function ::